 Elephant Bedroom: Our full report

-All the tents are furnished with a sofa or lounging chairs, coffee table, writing desk and very comfortable queen-sized or twin beds.
-There is space for a third, single bed if required.
+All the tents are furnished with a sofa or lounging chairs, coffee table, writing desk and very comfortable king-sized or twin double beds.
 Wool rugs are laid across the floors and handmade cushions decorate the sofas and beds.
 Neutral tones and dark-wood furniture are used throughout, resulting in a rustic but stylish safari look.

-Our viewElephant Bedroom has a great location, and we loved the elephants that frequently pass right through camp.
-It is also good-quality and quite luxurious, with a wonderful sense of style that results in an earthy, African feel.
-It would suit those looking for a quiet tented camp, but with some of the luxuries you might expect from a proper room.
+Elephant Bedroom has a great location in Samburu, and we loved the elephants that frequently pass right through camp.
+It has an earthy, African feel and would suit those looking for a quiet tented camp that has some of the luxuries you might expect from a larger lodge.

-Ideal length of stay: 3 nights
+- Ideal length of stay

 Food & drink

 - In the mornings you are woken up with tea or coffee, and a selection of freshly baked biscuits which should see you through your morning activity before returning to camp and a full breakfast.
 This includes a selection of cereals such as branflakes, cornflakes, Weetabix and muesli, together with yoghurt, scones and fresh fruit.
 The chef mans a cooking station for fresh eggs, mushrooms, fried potatoes, baked beans, pancakes, bacon and sausages.

 Options for lunch and dinner at Elephant Bedroom are written on a blackboard, so the chef can take your order in advance.
 There is typically a couple of different meat options in addition to at least one vegetarian dish, so there is usually something the suit most tastes.